Skateboarders are very picky about their gear and like to stick to their favorite brands, board sizes or even the skate store they prefer.

 Even fingerboards quality varies greatly.
 Tech Deck is great for beginners but it’s still just plastic.
 Only buy expensive wooden fingerboards if you know someone is really into fingerboarding!
 70 bucks for a fingerboard is really just a waste of money.

-I got this Tech deck value pack that comes with a pre-assembled board, and parts to assemble two other fingerboards.
+I got this Tech deck value pack that comes with a pre-assembles board, and parts to assemble two other fingerboards.
 Lots of wheels, tiny screws and nuts, and a skate tool for smurfs.
 Pretty rad and not too expensive and pretty frustrating to assemble.
-Check prices on Amazon (affiliate link).
+Check prices on Amazon (afflilate link).

 - Price: $5 – $25